-Maybe you’ve already dotted your i’s and crossed your t’s when it comes to a #GivingTuesday fundraising campaign… or have you?
-If you’re like most small nonprofits, you may not have had time to sit down and plot out all the details for your online fundraising campaign just yet.
-And that’s okay!
-Kindful has got you covered with resources to help you plan, prep and execute for #GivingTuesday success.
+Maybe you’ve already dotted your i’s and crossed your t’s when it comes to a Giving Tuesday fundraising campaign… or have you?
+If you’re like many nonprofits, you may not have had time to sit down and plot out all the details for your fundraising campaign just yet.
+The good news—it’s not too late.

 The first step?
-Figure out what kind of fundraising campaign will best meet your goals.
+Figure out what kind of Giving Tuesday campaign will best meet your goals.
 Maybe you want to raise as much money as possible in one day.
 Or maybe you’re playing the long-game and want to focus on cultivating donors who will give to your year-end campaign.
-Whatever the case, determine what kind of initiative you want to run on December 1 so you don’t get caught trying to do too much.
-It’s better to do one thing really well and make it count!
+Whatever the case, determine what kind of initiative you’re confident you can execute successfully.

-One Day, One Goal
+1. One Day, One Goal

-If you want to get your feet wet on #GivingTuesday or are looking to build momentum around one big project, start with a single-day campaign focused on fundraising towards one goal on one day.
+If you want to get your feet wet on Giving Tuesday or are looking to build momentum around one big project, start with a single-day campaign focused on fundraising towards one goal on one day.

-Expand Your Reach
+2. Expand Your Reach

-Make it Monthly
+3. Make it Monthly

-Launch Your Year-End Campaign
+4. Launch Your Year-End Campaign

-What better way to capitalize on the potential of #GivingTuesday than to use it to help launch your year-end fundraising campaign?
-We know that for most organizations, December is the largest month of revenue and using the power of December 1 to supercharge the last month of the year is perhaps the best way to meet – and maybe even exceed – your goals!
+What better way to capitalize on the potential of Giving Tuesday than to use it to help launch your year-end fundraising campaign?
+We know that for most organizations, December is the largest month of revenue and using the power of Giving Tuesday to supercharge the last month of the year is perhaps the best way to meet – and maybe even exceed – your goals!

 This is best for…any organization!
 We recommend an integrated Giving Tuesday and end-of-year giving campaign to help you make the most of year-end fundraising.
 For more, read our 8 steps to creating a successful year-end giving campaign.